 Dr. Sperber points out that "Migraine pain is now thought to be primarily a disorder of cortical and brainstem excitability."
 Some migraine sufferers see auras, where they may experience zig-zagging lines or even loss of sight in some areas, just before they get their headaches.
 There's evidence that these auras are linked to brain excitability, essentially a brain that is working too hard, called cortical spreading depression (CSD) [source: Nature Medicine].
 CSD creates short-lasting waves that move across the brain, creating inflammation in the brain and causing pain.
 The brain experiences excitation followed by nerve cell depression - the blood flow increases, then decreases.
 This change in pressure in the brain is what causes migraine pain.
 There is evidence that women are more sensitive to the effects of CSD, and that this explains why more women experience migraines than men.

 Blocking CSD can create relief for some migraine sufferers.
 A drug called memantine is being studied for its CSD blockage properties.
 Migraine sufferers can also take pain-relieving medications or take drugs known to help prevent migraines such as beta blockers, antidepressants, Botox and even anti-seizure drugs.
-Follow the links on the next page to learn more about migraines.
+Follow the links below to learn more about migraines.

 Related HowStuffWorks Articles

 - An interview with Dr. Desiree Thomas, Neurologist at Kelsey-Seybold Clinic in Houston.

 - An interview with Dr. Kevin Sperber, Assistant Professor of Clinical Rehabilitation Medicine at Columbia University College of Physicians and Surgeons in New York City.

 - An interview with Dr. Marcia Whalen, D.O., Physician for the U.S. Olympic Training Center in Colorado Springs.